suptalentdev/EthereumMiningCalculator/README.md

 We use node.js to run helpful dev packages, like the ones listed below.

 #### Bower
-Bower (like the bird) fetches pretty blue things and puts them in your nest.
-Except instead of pretty blue things, it fetches third-party packages and instead of putting them in your nest, it puts them in your bower_components foler.
-Now installing highcharts becomes the command 'bower install --save highcharts'.
-Updating is 'bower update highcharts'.
+Bower manages third-party dependencies.

 #### Grunt
 Grunt does menial tasks.
-For example, we have a grunt tasks the runs through our 'bower.json' file (where saved bower components are listed) and adds them to our index.html file.
+Grunt automatically inserts script and link tags (from bower_components and the app folder) into our index.html and then runs a html server on localhost:9001